Cruel to Be Kind: Background

 Musically, the song was originally closer to a soul style.
-Lowe later said, “Initially... the inspiration was a song I loved by Harold Melvin & the Blue Notes called, 'The Love I Lost', and the bass line was the same... we loved that Philly disco stuff from the 70's, The O'Jays, all that stuff, we loved that...
+Lowe later said, “Initially... the inspiration was a song I loved by Harold Melvin & the Blue Notes called, 'The Love I Lost', and the bass line was the same... we loved that Philly disco stuff from the '70s, The O'Jays, all that stuff, we loved that...
 I can't really remember much about recording it.
 It was just another tune that we did, you know, and I sent it over to New York to Gregg and said, Uhh, will this do?'"
 In more recent live versions, Lowe has performed the song closer to "The Love I Lost"; he explained, "How I do it now sounds quite different.
 In fact, it was on the radio the other day and I was quite amazed how differently I do it now".

 "Cruel to Be Kind" proved to be Lowe's most successful American single.
 Lowe reflected on this, "When I had my couple of hits, I sort of felt like I was ticking a box more than, 'Great, I'm off now on a chart-topping career.'
 I felt that in order to do what I wanted to do, I had to do certain things, and one of them was to have a hit in my own right.
 At least one.
 I managed two or three, if you take in Europe.
 But in the United States, where it really matters, I had one hit and people still remember it, and it's a pretty good little song, you know?"
 Lowe continues to perform the song live and still looks favorably upon the song, saying, "I really love it.
 It cheers people up. ...
 If they're good songs, they really will stand the test of time".

+Meanwhile, Gomm would have his own lone hit in America the same year with "Hold On", which peaked at number 18 on the Billboard Hot 100.